 Sewer lines are inspected internally with a special closed circuit TV camera that is lowered into a manhole and pulled through the line.
 The camera images will determine if there are areas of weakness in the joints and pipes and look for leakage.
-These points will be repaired by sliplining or pipebursting.
+These points will be rehabilitated or replaced utilizing innovative technologies.